 Moving-coil dynamic microphones have a conductive coil attached to their diaphragms.
 As this coil moves in the magnetic field, the mic signal is induced across it.

-Ribbon microphone diaphragm are, themselves, conductive.
-As they oscillate in the magnetic field, a mic signal is induces across them.
+Ribbon microphone diaphragms are themselves conductive.
+As they oscillate in the magnetic field, a mic signal is induced across them.

-Condenser microphones, on the other hand, have a different way of producing audio that relies on altering the capacitance of a parallel-plate capacitor-like capsule.
+On the other hand, Condenser microphones have a different way of producing audio that relies on altering the capacitance of a parallel-plate capacitor-like capsule.

 For more information on the microphone transducer types, check out my article Microphone Types: The 2 Primary Transducer Types + 5 Subtypes.